economicresearch/Livestock_demand_production_emissions/README.md

 ## Interpretation

 The series are indexed to 2010 = 100 to compare relative trends across variables with different units.
 The figure is intended to illustrate system-level persistence and divergence in trends, not to construct a strict accounting identity between demand, production, and emissions.

+## Scope and limitations

+This analysis focuses on livestock systems associated with meat production.
+The demand and production variables include only meat categories, and emissions are constructed from sources primarily linked to these systems (e.g., enteric fermentation and manure management).

+Dairy production (milk) is not explicitly included.
+Including dairy would increase the absolute levels of demand, production, and emissions, but would not alter the overall upward trends observed over time.
+The results therefore provide a focused view of livestock trends centered on meat production.